 1st Offense- Cell phone goes to the office for the remainder of the day.
 2nd Offense- Cell phone goes to the office, detention is given.

-3rd Offense- Cell phone goes to the office, In School Study or Friday School is given and a parent/guardian must pick up the phone.
+3rd Offense- Cell phone goes to the office, 2 lunch detentions are assigned.
+4th Offense- Cell phone goes to the office, a half day of ISS or a Saturday School will be assigned, and a guardian must pick the cell phone up at the school.